Thriller Audiobook Voiceover Scripts

 M: "Then what exactly is the use of a seer who won't see?"

 F: "One of us lives.
 I know which one.
 And I am telling you — as clearly as I am able — that I am not interested in it being me."
-Long silence.
+(Long silence.)

 M: "So you've already decided."